IvanSotomayor/ivanSotomayor/README.md

 ### Hi there 👋
-- :computer: I'm learning web and app development with React/React Native & swift
+- :computer: I'm learning web development with ReactJS
+- 📱 : I'm learning app development with Swift: storyboardUI and swfitUI
 - 🏫 I'm starting my third year of college.
 - 🎬 I also edit/produce videos for fun.